dylanballback/CubeSat_Attitude_Control/1DoF Prototype/README.md

 - (2/8/22): Design and 3D print reaction wheel.
 Completed (2/8/22)
 - (2/8/22): Mount motor and IMU to test stand.
 Completed (2/8/22)
 - (2/8/22): Connect Motor and IMU to Arduino to test basic functions.
 Completed (2/9/22)
 - (2/8/22): Attempt to get PID Code to balance the reaction wheel.
+Completed (2/10/22)
+- (2/11/22): Research equations of motions for 1DoF system.
+Calculate reaction wheel required moment of inertia.
+- (2/11/22): Research and attempt differnet methods for tuning PID controller.

 ### Updates